cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 and [`excludeRecentSearch`](./options.md#excluderecentsearch) options defined in your `config.js`, you can use the job API endpoint described in the [`FAQ entry`](#is-there-a-way-to-trigger-a-specific-cross-seed-job-ahead-of-schedule) above.
-This will, for the duration of the search being ran, disable the options completely - searching for absolutely everything available.
+This will, for the duration of the search being run, disable the options completely - searching for absolutely everything available.

 :::tip